aczv/linux/phpstorm.md

 /usr/local/bin/PhpStorm-162.1447.5/bin/phpstorm.sh
 ```

-When asked to import settings, choose 'I do not have previous version of PhpStorm'.
+When asked to import settings, choose *I do not have previous version of PhpStorm*.

-In the License Activation window choose Evaluate for free.
+In the License Activation window choose *Evaluate for free*.

-In PhpStorm Initial Configuration window leave 'create desktop entry' checkbox, and press OK.
+In PhpStorm Initial Configuration window leave *create desktop entry* checkbox, and press OK.

-Now close the PhpStorm and restart form the desktop launcher (press the `Windows` key,
+Now close the PhpStorm and restart form the desktop launcher (press the `Meta` key,
 type 'php', and then click on the PhpStorm icon).

 To import previously saved settings, open File | Import Settings, and choose a `settings.jar`